-There are 5 875 m3 of hardwoods (birch) scheduled to be harvested exclusively for domestic purposes in the next five years (Table 25).
+There are 6 005 m3 of hardwoods (birch) scheduled to be harvested in the next five years (Table 25).
 This birch occurs as a mixture in softwood stands and is utilized as fuelwood.
-At this point there are insufficient pure hardwood stands or residual on commercial cutovers to support any commercial hardwood activity.
+At this point there are insufficient pure hardwood stands or residual on commercial cutovers to support any commercial hardwood sawlog activity.
+However, approximately one third of this harvest will be for commercial fuelwood.